 \subparagraph{Automata over infinite words.} \AP An ""automaton"" over an input alphabet $\Sigma$ is given by \begin{itemize} \item a finite set of states $Q$, \item a set of transitions $\Delta \subseteq Q\times \Sigma \times Q$, \item a set of initial states $Q_\init\subseteq Q$, and \item an "acceptance condition". \end{itemize} \AP A ""run"" over a (finite or infinite) word $w$ is a path in the automaton starting in $Q_\init$ and with transitions labelled by the letters of $w$.
 The "acceptance condition" is thus a representation of the set of paths that are accepting.

-If the automaton works over finite words, it is widely agreed that the "acceptance condition" should take the form of a subset of final states: a run is accepting if it ends in one of them (see Section~\ref{subsec:finite-words} for further discussions on finite words).
+If the automaton works over finite words, the "acceptance condition" usually takes the form of a subset of final states: a run is accepting if it ends in one of them (see Section~\ref{sec:finite-words} for further discussions on finite words).
 For automata over infinite words the situation is more complicated.
 Several acceptance conditions are commonly used, but they differ in expressive power and the complexity of related problems (see for instance~\cite{Boker18WhyTypes}).
 The main focus of this paper is the following dichotomy: Should we use states or transitions to encode the acceptance condition of automata over infinite words?
 More formally, we will consider "acceptance conditions" of one of the following forms.